-If your kitty is sneezing, congested, or has watery eyes, feline herpes virus, also known as feline viral rhinopneumonitis, may be the culprit.
-If left uncontrolled, herpes can become serious and cause eye ulcers and lesions, fever, lethargy, and other symptoms and lead to potentially severe secondary infections.
+If your kitty is sneezing, congested, or has watery eyes, feline herpes virus (also known as feline viral rhinopneumonitis) may be the culprit.
+When left uncontrolled, the virus can become serious and cause eye ulcers and lesions, fever, lethargy, and other awful symptoms that can lead to potentially severe secondary infections.

-2. Bring your cat to the vet at the first sign of a new outbreak.
+2. Bring your cat to the vet at the first sign of infection or a new outbreak.
 An antiviral medication can reduce the severity of your cat’s symptoms and reduce the likelihood of complications.
 Plus, treatment can help your kitty feel better!
 We will be more than happy to fill your prescription for you at our pet pharmacy!

 3. Give your cat any antibiotics prescribed by your veterinarian.
 These may be necessary to treat or prevent a secondary infection in the lungs, which could be potentially fatal if ignored.
 Antibiotics are also necessary for treating lesions and eye ulcers.

 6. Unless your cat is having trouble eating, continue feeding as normal.
 If a reduced appetite or discomfort is significant, speak with your vet.
-You cat may need intravenous feeding to prevent dehydration and ensure continued nutrition.
+Your cat may need intravenous feeding to prevent dehydration and ensure continued nutrition.
 Failure to eat or drink enough can further strain their immune system, causing slow recovery, worse outbreaks, and other negative health complications.

 7. Make lifestyle changes to reduce as much stress in your cat’s life as possible.
 Limit travel, boarding, grooming and other stressful events – pretty much anything that is a drastic change in routine or environment.
 Stress can trigger outbreaks and cause infected cats to shed the herpes virus.
 To create a calmer environment, ensure that your cat has clean bedding at all times, access to natural light, and also several hiding places to get cozy in and rest.
 A humidifier could also help relax your cat and enable a speedy recovery!